'Airport Live' - Behind the scenes at Heathrow Airport

 Ricky Oakes, Winter Resilience Manager at Heathrow, said in an interview for the Radio Times: "We work very closely with the Met Office so we know exactly to the hour when snow or sleet is about to fall, how long for, and the temperatures after the event.

 "People will be in their bays one hour before snow is due, so they'll be ready to respond."

-The Met Office helps the aviation industry to make vital safety-critical decisions.
+The Met Office Aviation services to make vital safety-critical decisions.
 Our worldwide coverage and accurate, up-to-the-minute advice promotes safety and efficiencies across the entire aviation industry.

-As the National Met Service for the UK we provide expert advice and guidance services for the CAA and NATS.
+As the National Met Service for the UK we provide National Responsibilities for the CAA and NATS.
 The Met Office is one of only two World Area Forecast Centres (WAFC) - the other is WAFC Washington (NOAA).
-Since 1984, The Met Office WAFC London has provided international forecasting services to meet Annex 3 to the ICAO Convention on Civil Aviation.
-Our training enables meteorological observers to meet International Civil Aviation Organization (ICAO) requirements and can help the aviation industry to better understand and interpret meteorological information, and the impacts of weather on its activities.
+Since 1984, The Met Office WAFC London has provided Aviation International Responsibilities to meet Annex 3 to the ICAO Convention on Civil Aviation.
+Our Aviation training enables meteorological observers to meet International Civil Aviation Organization (ICAO) requirements and can help the aviation industry to better understand and interpret meteorological information, and the impacts of weather on its activities.

-The Met Office provides critical weather information in one place so airport operators are alerted of changing conditions, helping them to plan ahead and reduce disruption all year round.
-We help flight operators and dispatchers optimise operations through efficient planning and anticipation of weather-related delays at airports anywhere in the world.
+The Met Office provides OpenRunway® in one place so airport operators are alerted of changing conditions, helping them to plan ahead and reduce disruption all year round.
+We help flight operators and dispatchers ClearFlight through efficient planning and anticipation of weather-related delays at airports anywhere in the world.

 You can watch Airport Live on BBC 2 8pm to 9pm Monday 17 June to Thursday 20 June 2013 and catch up on BBC iPlayer